For Accident at Work Claims Call 01772 783314

 But accidents do still happen, so if you have been injured whilst working on an oil or gas rig, in the last 3 years, contact MG Legal's expert personal injury solicitors.
 Our solicitors accept all work-related injury cases, on a No Win No Fee Basis, with no financial risk to you.

 What types of injury are sustained on oil and gas rigs?

 The offshore oil and gas industry continually strives to improve personal and process safety, using performance indicators to monitor how well

 this is being managed.

-It is worthy of note, that in 2018, in the UK, the UK Oil and Gas Industry Association reported that there were no work-related fatalities.
+The UK Oil and Gas Industry Association reported that there were no work-related fatalities.
 There were however many other injuries sustained with the most common being as follows:

 Fractures were the most common type of reportable injury, followed by strains and sprains;

 Slips, trips and falls, and lifting and handling injuries were the most common causes of injuries;

 The UK's lost-time injury frequency is higher than the all-European average, at 0.72 per million man-hours compared to 0.7, but lower than Denmark and Norway.